-The Public Body found five pages of records they considered responsive to the access request, consisting of a Fire Inspection Report issued by the Fire Marshall, who is an employee of the Public Body, and a cover email.

-As required by section 28 of the FOIPP Act, the Public Body notified the Third Party that they were considering giving the applicant access to records which may contain information that, if disclosed, might affect the business interests of the Third Party under subsection 14(1).
+The Public Body found a number of pages of records they considered responsive to the access request, which contained information that might affect the business interests of the Third Party under subsection 14(1) of the FOIPP Act.
+As required by section 28 of the FOIPP Act, the Public Body notified the Third Party that they were considering giving the applicant access to the records.
 The Public Body explained that subsection 14(1) has three criteria, which all have to be met before the Public Body is required to refuse to disclose information to an applicant.
-The Public Body advised that they intended to withhold a personal email address under another provision, which is not at issue here.

-In accordance with section 28 of the FOIPP Act, the Public Body provided the Third Party with a copy of the records they were considering disclosing, and gave them 20 days to either consent to the disclosure or provide their written representations explaining why they believed the information should not be disclosed.
+In accordance with section 28 of the FOIPP Act, the Public Body provided the Third Party with a copy of the records they were considering disclosing and gave them 20 days to either consent to the disclosure or provide their written representations explaining why they believed the information should not be disclosed.
+The records the Public Body gave the Third Party consist of two basic types: a Tourist Establishment License, and various types of inspection reports generated by or on behalf of government.